aglushkov/serega/docs/plugins/activerecord_preloads.md

 Automatically preloads associations to serialized objects.

-Depends on the [preloads][preloads.md] plugin, that must be loaded first
+Depends on the [preloads][preloads] plugin, that must be loaded first

 It takes all defined preloads from serialized attributes (including attributes from serialized relations), merges them into a single associations hash, and then